 - Even though Gray is the one with an ability, Emily is better at hand-to-hand combat and self-defense.
 She makes Gray feel safe, even though they’re a powerful elemental sorcerer.

 My thoughts on Emily:

 You might recall my mentioning that Gray couldn’t care less about the issues between angels and demons so long as Emily is safe–however, Emily Todd is not just their weak, defenseless partner.
-She owns a pair of brass knuckles and excels in close combat, while Gray relies on ranged weapons and her shadow manipulation.
+She owns a pair of brass knuckles and excels in close combat, while Gray relies on ranged weapons and their shadow manipulation.
 Emily has a good three inches on Gray, and she’s very muscular thanks to years of rigorous training with her father and older brother back in Boston.
 She always has her partner’s back, and knows the sorcerer has hers, but Gray has difficulty seeing Emily as the fierce warrior she is.
 The tribe only had a few run-ins with bandits following the couple’s soul mate bond, so Gray hasn’t really had the chance to see Emily in action.
 They’ll have their time in the spotlight in Taurus and the following book, as this couple will have to overcome obstacles in order to survive.